GHCFW/building_blocks_pico/BlinkLED.md

 - Start by running this simulation.
 You should see a print in the console: `Hello, Pi Pico!`

 ### Exercise 2.
-Setup the circuit by adding a LED & a resistor to the Pico board <br>
+Setup the circuit by adding an LED & a resistor to the Pico board <br>

 - Add an LED and a resistor (1 kOhm) to your design. <br>
 - Connect one end of the LED terminal (A- Anode) to any GP (general-purpose) pin provided on the board.
 Connect a resistor to the other end of the LED terminal (C- Cathode). <br>